 Reference: Aesthetic Surgery Journal, Volume 37, Issue 5, 1 May 2017, Pages 582–587.Disparities in Aesthetic Procedures Performed by Plastic Surgery Residents.

 Does a plastic surgery diploma (board-certification) guarantee that a surgeon is experienced in the kind of surgery he is going to perform for you?
 The answer is “No”!
 A plastic surgery diploma/board-certification means a surgeon has undergone 3 to 4 years of training in a plastic surgery department under supervision of plastic surgeons, and has passed the required written (and in some cases, oral) examination(s), but not necessarily experienced in the surgery he is going to perform for you!
 How much experience he gains during his training depends on a host of variable factors, which include how busy the hospital is, and how many patients actually visit the hospital for aesthetic/cosmetic surgeries.
 If no patient ever turns up in that hospital for forearms liposuction, is he going to wait forever for the chance to learn forearms liposuction, before he can be certified as a plastic surgeon?
 What if none of his trainers has ever performed such surgery as well?
 As we are going to point out below, patients do not normally visit a teaching hospital to get aesthetic/cosmetic surgeries done.
 They usually visit established surgeons in private practice.
 As we are going to point out below as well, in some countries where aesthetic/cosmetic surgeries are considered “sinful”, how do you think plastic surgery trainees get exposure to such surgeries?
 Read on, to find out the difference between plastic surgery and aesthetic/cosmetic surgery.
 A board-certified plastic surgeon may not have the necessary experience and skill to perform aesthetic/cosmetic surgeries.
 This is why Dr Arthur Tjandra comes up with this Video Blog (Vlog).
 Please note that the keyword is: VIDEO.
 It is to showcase the results of his works, so that you can make an informed decision.
 It is easy to make claims that one has performed thousands and thousands of a particular surgery.
 But, where are the proofs?
 Where are the results?
 A picture used to speak a thousand words……..back at that time when Bruce Lee was still alive.
 But, not anymore.
-With the advent of Photoshop, a picture now tells a thousand lies.
+With the advent of Photoshop, as well as filter apps on phones, a picture now tells a thousand lies!